Most Attractive Lakes in Arkansas for Fishing & Activities

 But, Hybrids, smallmouth, and spotted or white bass are also dominant.
 So, bring along your bass baits and try your luck.

-Ideally, we recommend using live baits like small minnows because bass fish are predators.
+We recommend using live baits like small minnows because bass fish are predators.
 Another option is to bring plastic worms, jigs, or crankbaits.

 9. Lake Catherine

 In the Ouachita Mountains, close to the Hot Springs, Lake Catherine is a well-liked spot for boating.
-Despite being 11 miles shorter in length than Lake Hamilton, which it borders, the lake has a lot to offer.
+Despite being 11 miles shorter than Lake Hamilton, which it borders, the lake has a lot to offer.
 For example, boating and fishing are common pastimes.

 Lake Catherine State Park offers 70 tent or RV camping spots on the southern beaches.
 A furnished cottage lies in the state park above the lake.
 Boat rides and a shop are available all year long at the marina in the park.